-To obtain a Hazardous Materials Endorsement on a CDL, you must initially and at each renewal pass a written exam about transporting hazardous materials.
+To obtain a Hazardous Materials Endorsement on a CDL, you must initially and at each renewal pass a security background check and a written exam about transporting hazardous materials.
 To pass the exam, you must know how to:

 - · Identify hazardous materials.

 - Safely load shipments.

-- Properly placard your vehicle in accordance with the rules.
+- · Properly placard your vehicle in accordance with the rules.

 - · Safely transport shipments.